Medical Schools in California: How to Get In (2025)

 California Health Sciences University College of Osteopathic Medicine

 Not only is California Health Sciences University College of Osteopathic Medicine one of just three osteopathic medical schools in California, it’s also brand new—the inaugural class matriculated in 2020.
 CHSU-COM is also the only med school located in California’s Central Valley, so one of its stated goals is to train physicians who will stick around and work in this medically underserved region.
-A cornerstone of CHSU-COM’s curriculum is team-based learning, which emphasizes students collaborating together to evaluate information rather than receiving it through lectures.
+The inaugural class of 2024 achieved a 100% residency match rate, with a significant portion (34%) securing placements within the Central Valley.

 California Northstate University College of Medicine

-California Northstate University College of Medicine, located in the Sacramento area, is another relatively new California medical school with a focus on educating doctors who will help address a regional shortage of primary care physicians.
-It should be pointed out that CNU-COM has faced criticism for a couple of things: its status as a for-profit institution, which therefore doesn’t allow its students access to federal loans, and the fact that even after graduating its first class of students in 2019, it hadn’t yet moved from provisional to full LCME accreditation.
+It should be pointed out that CNU-COM has faced some criticism for a couple of things: it started as a for-profit institution and under this model, students weren’t able to secure federal loans.
+However, it has since transitioned to a non-profit structure to qualify for funding to build a teaching hospital.
+Most importantly, even after graduating its first class of students in 2019, it hadn’t yet moved from provisional to full LCME accreditation.
 Furthermore, in early 2022, the LCME placed CNU-COM on probation.
 For these reasons, some believe there is risk associated with attending CNU.

 So, should you consider applying to CNU-COM?
 If you’re dead set on earning an MD in California, and the lack of access to federal loans isn’t a concern for you, you might add CNU-COM to your list.
 However, other med schools may present surer bets in terms of proven quality and career opportunities.